Graduation Frequently Asked Questions

 - No, unless you have been admitted into a second bachelor's degree in Nursing.

-- Can I register for classes after I've graduated?
+- Can I register for classes after I have graduated?

-- No. Graduated students will only be eligible to register for classes if the student has been admitted to SDSU as a graduate student or is enrolling through the College of Extended Studies.
+- Not as a regularly enrolled undergraduate student.
+As a graduated student, you are only eligible to register for classes if you are admitted to SDSU as a graduate student or are enrolling in classes through the College of Extended Studies.

 - Will I still be able to receive a degree evaluation after I've graduated?